Last Updated: May 6, 2024

 Early Life

-Castellano was born on June 26, 1915 in Brooklyn, New York City.
+Castellano was born on June 26, 1915, in Brooklyn, New York City.
 His parents were Giuseppe and Concetta Castellano, both Italian immigrants.
 Giuseppe was a butcher and a member of the Mangano crime family, which later developed into the Gambino crime family.
-When Castellano was in eighth grade, he dropped out of school in order to work as a butcher.
+When Castellano was in eighth grade, he dropped out of school to work as a butcher.
 He was arrested for the first time in 1934 when he was 19 years old for robbing a haberdasher.
 He served three months in jail, which helped increase his credibility and reputation with the mob.

 Boss of Bosses

 Castellano's sister, Catherine, married one of their cousins, Carlo Gambino, in 1932.
 Gambino was a part of the Mangano crime family, as was Castellano after he became an official member in the 1940s.
-Castellano become a capo under boss Albert Anastasia.
+Castellano becomes a capo under boss Albert Anastasia.
 After Anastasia was killed, Castellano's brother-in-law, Gambino, was elevated to boss.

 Paul Castellano Net Worth